eyalz800/zpp_mk/README.md

 The current implementation is highly experimental, turned off by default, and has the following limitations:
-1. Each module interface must have the `.cppm` file extention and its basename must be the same as the exported module (i.e `export module a` must be in the file `a.cppm`)
+1. Each module interface must have the `.cppm` file extention and its basename must be the same as the exported module (i.e `export module a;` must be in the file `a.cppm`)
+2. Module names with dots are supported, in a way that either the module interface file name includes dots, or that the module interface file is inside a directory tree matching the names separated by dots (i.e `export module hello.world;` can be declared in the module interface file `hello/world.cppm`)
-2. Module interface files must have unique names (i.e no two files named `a.cppm`).
+3. Module interface files must have unique names (i.e no two files named `a.cppm`).
-3. Currently there is no support for module partitions.
+4. Currently there is no support for module partitions.
-4. Possible untested edge cases may occur if macros or includes are involved together with imports, or with the syntax of the import/export directives, as they parsed manually into build rules.
+5. Possible untested edge cases may occur if macros or includes are involved together with imports, or with the syntax of the import/export directives, as they parsed manually into build rules.

 Example: